What is ballast water and why do tankers use it?

 How do we manage ballast water to prevent invasive species?

 The primary method of managing ballast water has traditionally been ballast water exchange.
 In this process, ships exchange coastal ballast water (and organisms) with open ocean water, away from shore.
-The organisms in this water are less likely to survive in a coastal environment.
+The organisms in this mid-ocean water are less likely to survive in a coastal environment.

-Ballast water management systems are increasingly becoming the required method of managing ballast water to remove non-indigenous species.
-These systems are designed to only allow a regulated concentration of organisms to be released when the ballast water is discharged.
-Potentially viable technologies for high volume ballast water treatment are filtration, cyclonic separation, ozone, ultraviolet irradiation, in-transit heat, ultrasound, chlorine dioxide, or a combination of these technologies.
-Systems have been approved internationally and in the United States for installation and use, though ballast water exchange remains a dominant method of management.
-Shoreside ballast water treatment is also being considered.
+On-board ballast water management systems are increasingly becoming required to remove or kill non-indigenous species.
+The technology in these systems varies.
+Types of treatments include filtration, cyclonic separation, ozone, ultraviolet irradiation, in-transit heat, ultrasound, chlorine dioxide, or a combination of these technologies.
+Systems have been approved internationally and in the United States for installation and use.
+You can find an explanation of types of ballast water treatment systems on Mr. Marine’s website: Discover the Types of Ballast Water Treatment

 Who regulates ballast water?